 Separately, Jay was the author of the chapter “Preservation of LGBTQ Historic & Cultural Sites – A New York City Perspective” in the National Park Service’s LGBTQ America: A Theme Study of Lesbian, Gay, Bisexual, Transgender and Queer History (2016), which received the 2018 Buchanan Award from the Vernacular Architecture Forum.
 He also co-authored the Stonewall nomination, which resulted in the first-ever National Register of Historic Places (1999) and National Historic Landmark (2000) listings for an LGBT site.
 Jay was the creator and leader of the panel program, “Beyond Stonewall: Recognizing Significant Historic Sites of the LGBT Community” at the 2011 National Trust for Historic Preservation conference in Buffalo, New York.
 As part of the Organization of Lesbian and Gay Architects + Designers (OLGAD), Jay also co-created the 1994 map, “A Guide to Lesbian & Gay New York Historical Landmarks.”
 In collaboration with the National Parks Conservation Association, Jay co-authored the text for the “LGBT History Tour, Greenwich Village, NYC” walking tour brochure and map, created in 2017, that highlights LGBT historic sites around Stonewall National Monument.
 He has co-authored (with artist and historian Susan Tunick) a series of articles on the early 1850s development of American terra cotta, and has also lectured and written on various other cultural heritage topics.

 Amanda Davis has overseen the Project’s documentation initiatives since its founding in 2015.
 On behalf of the Project, she has spoken to various audiences at the city, state, and national levels, and also authored the National Register of Historic Places nomination for the Caffe Cino.
-In 2018, she was named to the National Trust’s inaugural “40 Under 40: People Saving Places” list, in recognition of her efforts to help tell America’s full history.
+In 2018, she was named to the National Trust for Historic Preservation’s inaugural “40 Under 40: People Saving Places” list, in recognition of her efforts to help tell America’s full history.
 Amanda previously worked at the Greenwich Village Society for Historic Preservation, Architectural Resources Group (in Los Angeles), and the NYC Landmarks Preservation Commission.
 She holds a BA in Architectural History from the University of Virginia and an MS in Historic Preservation from Columbia University.

 The project team would like to thank the following group of historic preservationists, authors, and historians who form our advisory committee.
 Their support of the project and their in-depth knowledge of LGBT and NYC history have been invaluable.